 Understanding the baker’s percentage for pizza will allow you to create your pizza recipes.
 You learned how different ratios of ingredients would interact to create numerous different types of pizza.

-You have the recommended ratios for a great pizza, and if you stay within these parameters, you should be fine.
-But if you want to break the rules and come up with something new, you will now be able to troubleshoot your pizza recipe based on your ratios.
+You have the recommended ratios for a great pizza; if you stay within these parameters, you should be fine.
+But if you want to break the rules and come up with something new, you can now troubleshoot your pizza recipe based on your ratios.

-You are now ready to find out if something went wrong, like too much water or less salt.
+You are now ready to discover if something went wrong, like too much water or less salt.
 It’s all about the numbers, and you are now an expert!